biosustain/snakemake_UmetaFlow/workflow/rules/README.md

 ### `6) Spectral matcher:`

-Annotate the feature matrix with MS2 spectral matching through the OpenMS algorithm MetaboliteSpectralMatcher and an in-house or publicly available library (MSI level 1 or 2 identification.)
+Annotate the feature matrix with MS2 spectral matching through the OpenMS algorithm MetaboliteSpectralMatcher and an in-house or publicly available library (MSI level 2 identifications)

 ### `7) fbmn_integration:`